simplex-chat/simplex-chat/apps/android/app/src/main/assets/www/README.md

+# WebView for WebRTC calls in SimpleX Chat

-Do NOT edit call.js here, it is compiled from call.ts in packages/simplex-chat-webrtc
+Do NOT edit call.js here, it is compiled abd copied here from call.ts in packages/simplex-chat-webrtc